Zach39908/Etch-a-Sketch/README.md

 The user may reset the sketchbook and specify their desired size by inputting the number of tiles to form the X/Y axes.

+**Note**: This project was developed for desktop/laptop functionality.
+Cursor/mouse drawing must be done with a computer mouse, not on a touchscreen device.

 This project was developed from guidelines found at [The Odin Project](https://www.theodinproject.com/lessons/foundations-etch-a-sketch)